node-3d/qml-raub/README.md

 This library is not a direct mapping of QML API, rather it is more of a simplified interpretation for generic purposes.

-There are 2 classes right now, and probably that's it.
-But many things can be achieved.

 ---

 ### class View